-It’s easy to mix up the difference a veterinary assistant and a veterinary technician as both perform similar yet specialized tasks.
-The biggest difference between a veterinary technician and a veterinary assistant is education.
+It’s easy to mix up the difference between a veterinary assistant and a veterinary technician as both perform similar yet specialized tasks.
+The biggest difference between a veterinary technician and a veterinary assistant in education.

 In turn, that means different education requirements for each role:

 Generally, a veterinary assistant can start working in an animal hospital or clinic right out of high school.
 Vet assistants learn on the job, but can also earn an Approved Veterinary Assistant (AVA) designation to bring even more experience to the table.

 Veterinary technicians have to complete a post-secondary program like a 2-year associate’s degree.
 Depending on the state, a vet tech might also need to pass an exam to become certified, registered, or licensed.

 As every veterinary practice needs and state laws vary, this isn’t a full listing of duties that may be performed or required.